dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 `Use Case <https://metplus.readthedocs.io/en/develop/generated/model_applications/convection_allowing_models/GridStat_fcstFV3_obsGOES_BrightnessTempDmap.html#expected-output>`_ documentation.

-Scrolling down to the expected output, we can see that the expected output is 12 files.
+Scrolling down to the expected output, we can see that the expected output is twelve files.
 The first six are for the core_lsm1 ensemble member and the second six are for the core_mp1 member.
 Each member contains two valid times, 01 UTC and 02 UTC valid on May 21, 2019.
 There are three files for each Ensemble member and valid time.
-The file ending in dmap.txt and .stat contain the distance map output line.
+The files ending in dmap.txt and .stat contain the distance map output line.
 We have two files here because we set the dmap flag to BOTH.
-The file with pairs.nc at the end contains Gridded output including the distance maps.
+The file with pairs.nc at the end contains gridded output including the distance maps.

 So if we go back to our METplus run, we can first take a look at the log output to find our output directory.